The Steklov Spectrum of Spherical Cylinders: Lattice Point Count Approximation

 Hence,

 Hence,

 \end{proof}

 Next, consider bounding the error associated with taking the integer part of a function.
-Applying \Cref{prop:VanDerCorputErrorEstimate} and \Cref{eqn:euler-maclaurin} requires checking strong convexity of \(\eta_1\), checking strong concavity of \(\eta_2\) and bounding derivatives.
+Applying \zcref{prop:VanDerCorputErrorEstimate} and \zcref{eqn:euler-maclaurin} requires checking strong convexity of \(\eta_1\), checking strong concavity of \(\eta_2\) and bounding derivatives.
 Both proofs use the following statement